 Project Advisory Committee:

-R. Sekhar Chivukula (PI), College of Natural Science
+R. Sekhar Chivukula (former PI), College of Natural Science

 Joe Krajcik (co-PI), CREATE for STEM Institute

 Robert Pennock (co-PI), BEACON

 Robert LaDuca (co-PI), Lyman Briggs College

 Diane Ebert-May, College of Natural Science (Biology)